Kostya47/CV/Kostiantyn_Yakhnych.md

 - aware of current QA situation in real world;
 - willing to work in automation direction;
 - Django Framework learning in progress;
-- I love automobiles and environment around of it
+- I love automobiles and environment around of it.

 Languages
 ---------